gisma/MetashapeTools/README.md

 The procedure is well documented.
 Dor instant watch this [YouTube](https://youtu.be/G09r5PXqhBc) or follow this [tutorial](https://agisoft.freshdesk.com/support/solutions/articles/31000153696-aerial-data-processing-with-gcps-orthomosaic-dem-generation).
 Import your Ground Control Points (GCP) and align them manually in at least 4 images.
 Use about 30 % of the GCP as independent checkpoints by unticking the check box in the reference pane.
 Save your project.

 ### `Step-3 Optimize Sparsecloud`
-Performs an iterative optimisation of the sparse cloud to retrieve the best reprojection error.
-The tie pointcloud will be much more reliable for all later tasks
+Performs an gradual filtering ofthe sparse cloud to retrieve a better reprojection error.
+The tie pointcloud will be much more reliable for all later tasks.
+Note it works only with GCP markers i.e. step 2.

 ### `Step-4 Orthoimage-post-GCP`